7 Reasons to Put Alaska on Your Travel Bucketlist

 6. Recreational opportunities — If you love biking, hiking, skiing, snowshoeing, four-wheeling, going to the beach, kayaking, or pretty much ANYTHING to do with being outside, Alaska is the perfect destination.
 With dozens of state-managed camping areas (as well as free overnight parking areas along major roadways), getting away from it all is easy as can be.
 Outdoor enthusiasts enjoy bike trails, world class ski slopes, pristine kayaking conditions, and always with the most incredible scenery to go with it.

 7. #vacationgoals — Social media bombards us daily with photos of our friends living their best life–you deserve a vacay you will never forget!
 Alaska could be the serene escape to wilderness that you’ve been looking for; away from “the lower 48” and the chaos of everyday life.
-The landscape, the wildlife, the people–it’s unlike anywhere else in the world… and its waiting for you!
+The landscape, the wildlife, the people–it’s unlike anywhere else in the world… Alaska deserves to be on your travel bucketlist!